 As we hear the arguments in the constitutional challenge to Section 377, The Leaflet will also relay interviews with key actors who have played a role in the long journey, from 2001 till now.

-In this video, we speak to Chayanika Shah, who talks about her life experiences as a queer woman in India and living with the hope of seeing Section 377 read down.
+In this video, we speak to Chayanika Shah, who talks about her life experiences as a queer woman in India and living with the hope of seeing Section 377 struck off from the rule books.